Open 24/7

 • Signals seriousness and sets a negotiation pace

-• Avoids initial filing costs for now
+• You pay the initial filing and service costs

-• Sometimes helps settlement talks before lawyers
+• Sometimes informal settlement talks work before filing

 There are a few scenarios where filing first makes a real difference.
-I’ll explain each advantage here…
+I'll explain each advantage here.

 Florida's "Date of Filing" Can Protect You From Your Spouse's Future Debts and Overspending

-One huge reason to file first is if your spouse is financially irresponsible.
-When you file for divorce, you establish the “Date of Filing.”
-In Florida, generally speaking, debt your spouse incurs after the Date of Filing becomes their debt moving forward (subject to the court’s equitable distribution decisions).
-Meaning, if you file on Monday and on Tuesday your spouse charges $1,000 on a credit card for random purchases, you’re usually not on the hook for that new debt.
-If they buy the same items on Sunday—before you file—you could be responsible for half.
-This can apply even if the card is only in your spouse’s name, because Florida treats many obligations as marital unless the facts show otherwise.
+Meaning, if you file on Monday and on Tuesday your spouse charges $1,000 on a credit card for random purchases, you're usually not on the hook for that new debt.
+If they buy the same items on Sunday, before you file, you could be responsible for half.
+This can apply even if the card is only in your spouse's name, because Florida treats many obligations as marital unless the facts show otherwise.
 Learn more about non-marital property and how the court separates assets and debts.
-If you’re worried about spending or secret debt and you’re sure you want a divorce, acting sooner can limit financial harm.
-(Florida’s equitable distribution rules live in Chapter 61, Florida Statutes.)

 Gaining Control of the Divorce Process

 Filing first can give you some control over timing and, when more than one county is proper, the venue.
 You also start formal mandatory disclosures (financials) sooner, which helps if your spouse runs the money.
 Florida Family Law Rules of Procedure Rule 12.285 requires both sides to exchange key financial documents early.
-Filing first lets you promptly ask for temporary relief (temporary timesharing, child support, exclusive use of the home, bill payments, etc.).
-If you need stability fast, this matters.
-For a plain-English walkthrough, see Mediation & the Divorce Process in Florida.

 Setting the Tone for Divorce Negotiations

-Disadvantages of Filing for Divorce First in Florida
+Disadvantages of Filing for Divorce First

-Higher Legal Fees At First
+Higher Legal Fees at First

-Since you’re initiating, you pay the filing fee and first service costs.
-In many counties, filing runs in the low-$400s (check your clerk’s page), and you’ll likely pay a process server fee.
-For an overview of typical costs, see How much does a divorce lawyer cost in Florida?
-If you expect to collect alimony after the case, that can offset early costs.
-Just remember, these decisions are fact-specific.
+Since you're initiating, you pay the filing fee and first service costs.
+In many counties, filing runs in the low $400s (check your clerk's page), and you'll likely pay a process server fee.
+For an overview of typical costs, see How much does a divorce lawyer cost?

 Increased Stress and Pressure